blog-img (8)

 The Right to a Decent Home

 The law requires all tenants to keep their rental properties in decent living conditions.
 The implied warranty of habitability applies when someone rents a place to live, whether a mobile home, apartment, house, or a lot in a mobile home park.
-Landlords should keep up with this responsibility whether or not there is a written lease or an oral agreement with the tenants.

 While landlords aren’t required to provide a perfect place to live, they must make the necessary repairs and ensure the living space doesn’t threaten tenants’ safety or health.
 Problems such as leaking roofs, roach infestation, or lack of heat are issues a landlord should take care of to ensure a decent living space for their tenants.